alsen-ca/yuno-watch/README.md

 This is a work in progress.
 You might make a copy of this repo and use the files according to the License, but the Quickstart won't work.

 This is not a bundled package, so you might need to perform additional steps than those written here in order for the library to work.
+Updates might also break existing configurations.
+Proceed with caution

 ## Requirements
-- Root / sudo access: Required for installation and changing performing some actions
+- Root / sudo access: Required for installation and performing some actions
 - Operating System: Linux (tested on Fedora, CentOS)
 - Git (preferred, but curl also possible): Required for installation
 - Docker (Or change PERFORM_SUMMARY= in Configuration)